How is Your Bank Lending?

 Based on all this, a few points of caution and steps to take.

-- Understand the whole deal – there is much more to evaluate beyond rate.
-Evaluate the entire structure.
-Understand the all-in costs.
-And understand the requirements and covenants.
+- Understand the whole deal – there is much more to evaluate beyond the rate.
+Evaluate the entire structure, understand the all-in costs, and the requirements and covenants.
 You will likely have new covenants and more of them, so you want to understand how it affects your business.

-- Get out ahead of a renewal, as you might, like many, need to start looking for a new home.
+- Get out ahead of a renewal.
+You might, like many others, need to start looking for a new home.
 The good news is there are still plenty of deals that will get done.
-And companies are moving to new banks that are lending – you just have to stand out above companies competing for the same dollars.
+Companies are moving to new banks that are lending – you just have to stand out above companies competing for the same dollars.

-- The banking sector and its impact on small businesses has created a new constraint.
+The banking sector and its impact on small businesses has created a new constraint.
 Accept the facts, do your homework, and be proactive – that is your best chance to get the options you want.
-The ultimate solution may not be perfect, but an imperfect deal could still allow you to put dollars to work and drive long term value in your business.
+The ultimate solution may not be perfect, but an imperfect deal could still allow you to put dollars to work and drive long-term value in your business.
 Don’t let the renewal shock and its hurdles cloud that big picture.
+Keep growing boldly.

 Keep growing boldly.